 - Paid and some unpaid overtime.

 - Time spent ‘on call’ at the workplace.

 The Working Time Regulations & Your Rights

 In addition to the 48 hour working week, the basic rights and protections that the regulations provide are:

-- For night workers, a limit of an average of 8 hours work in 24 which they are required to work
+- For night shift workers, a limit of an average of 8 hours work in 24 which they are required to work.

-- A right for night workers to receive free health assessments
+- Night workers have the right to receive free health assessments.

-- A right to 11 hours rest a day
+- A minimum 11 hours rest a day.

-- A right to an in work rest break if the shift is 6 hours or more
+- The right to an in work rest break if the shift is 6 hours or more.

 Opting Out of The 48 Hour Week